PhoenixTales/wiki.gothicarchive.org/characters.md

 - teaches _Master Of Fire_

 ## Other games
-- Gothic 3 once refers to him as `Black Mage`
+- Gothic 3 once refers to him as `Black Mage`, and calls skill that adds bonus to _Summoning Magic_ a `Dark mage`

 ## Diego
 - called `Raoul` on old website